iloveyii/docker-crashcourse/README.md

   - Now create another container and connect to shared folder of first container `docker run -ti --volumes-from container1_name ubuntu bash`
   - They both can share data but as soon as both exits the shared directory is also lost.

+  ### Usage
+  - If you want to save/persist even if the container is shutdown e.g mysql data, use
+    - On command line `docker run -ti -v /data ubuntu:latest bash`, it saves data in /var/lib/docker/volumes
+    - Use in Dockerfile as `VOLUME /data`
+  - If you want to share source code with container while developing, so that the new code is executed in container (without rebuilding image) specify host directory instead of default unlike above
+    - Use in command line `-v /host/dir /container/dir`
+    - You can use in docker-compose.yml for each service

 ## Docker Registries

 - Store and distribute images